-How many of the healthcare events you’ve been involved with in your life required you to call and schedule an appointment in the future – and how many times have you been rolled into the ER unconscious?
+How many of the healthcare events you’ve been involved with in your life involved a “drop everything” visit to an ER?

 People who think healthcare can’t be a market because everything is done on an emergency basis are not only ignoring facts but also ignoring their own direct experience.

 “Everything in healthcare is a crises”?
 Big time myth.